dewski/json_builder/README.md

     JSONBuilder  2.950000   0.010000    2.960000    (2.968790)
         Builder  10.820000  0.040000    10.860000   (10.930497)

-## Other JSON Builders
+## Alternative libraries

-There are quite a few other alternatives to JSON Builder, each good in their own way with different DSL's and design approaches that are worth checking out:
+There are alternatives to JSON Builder, each good in their own way with different API's and design approaches that are worth checking out.
+Although, I would love to hear why JSON Builder didn't fit your needs, by [message or issue.

  * [jbuilder](https://github.com/rails/jbuilder)
  * [RABL](https://github.com/nesquena/rabl)